Nookie (Limp Bizkit song)

-"Nookie" is a song by the American rap rock band Limp Bizkit, released as the first single from their second album Significant Other.
-It was released on June 15, 1999.
+"Nookie" is a song by the American nu metal band Limp Bizkit.
+It was released on June 15, 1999, as the lead single from their second studio album, Significant Other (1999).

 Lyrics and background

 In a 2008 interview with British rock magazine Kerrang, guitarist Wes Borland said the following about how the lyrical content turned out: "The music was cool, but I didn't like the lyrics at all.
-The funny thing is that Nookie was actually the working title.
+The funny thing is that 'Nookie' was actually the working title.
 When we were in the studio there was a porn magazine that had the word 'nookie' on the cover, so I was like, 'This song's called Nookie!', I never thought someone would actually run with it.
 I suppose it's all my fault."

 Fred Durst said about the song, "It's about my ex-girlfriend, how she treated me like shit, and I couldn't leave her, wouldn't get over it," he said.
 "She screwed my friends and used me for my money.
 I tried to figure out why I did it, and I figured I did it all for the nookie."

 Music video

-The video was filmed in Long Island City.

-In the music video, Durst sings the song while walking through city streets drawing a crowd of female followers as he leads them to a secret concert performance of the song in an alley.
+In the music video, filmed in Long Island City, Durst sings the song while walking through city streets drawing a crowd of female followers as he leads them to a secret concert performance of the song in an alley.
 The band allowed hundreds of fans to participate, playing the song in front of the large crowd.
 All the guys went to one side of the stage, and the girls on the other side.
 When Durst sang the chorus at certain parts, he would hold out his microphone to the crowd, getting that particular side to sing.
 This was, according to Durst, to show that "guys go off hard, but girls go off even harder".
 At the end of the video, Durst gets arrested and taken away by the police for disturbing the peace.